 9 Tips For a Fabulous Flower Garden When Transitioning to Fall

-And then… the days get shorter, the air turns crisp, and the garden starts whispering, “See you next year.”
+And then the days get shorter, the air turns crisp, and the garden starts whispering, “See you next year.”

-But here’s the good news.
-Fall doesn’t have to mean the end!
-A garden is like a great story: each season is a new chapter, and autumn can be every bit as colorful and exciting as summer.
-You just need the right plants and a few seasonal changes to keep the magic going.
+Here’s the good news.
+Fall doesn’t have to be the end.
+A garden is like a good story, and autumn is just the next chapter.
+You need a few of the right plants and a handful of seasonal changes, and the whole thing keeps going.

 greenhouse and garden in the fall overlooking the water view